ufo2011/NXP-MCUBootUtility/README.md

 ### 1 Overview
 #### 1.1 Introduction
 　　NXP-MCUBootUtility is a GUI tool specially designed for NXP MCU secure boot.
 Its features correspond to the BootROM function in NXP MCU.
-Currently, it mainly supports i.MXRT series MCU chips, Compared to NXP official security enablement toolset (OpenSSL, CST, sdphost, blhost, elftosb, BD, MfgTool2), NXP-MCUBootUtility is a real one-stop tool, a tool that includes all the features of NXP's official security enablement toolset, and what's more, it supports full graphical user interface operation.
+Currently, it mainly supports i.MXRT, LPC, Kinetis series MCU chips, Compared to NXP official security enablement toolset (OpenSSL, CST, sdphost, blhost, elftosb, BD, MfgTool2), NXP-MCUBootUtility is a real one-stop tool, a tool that includes all the features of NXP's official security enablement toolset, and what's more, it supports full graphical user interface operation.
 With NXP-MCUBootUtility, you can easily get started with NXP MCU secure boot.
 　　The main features of NXP-MCUBootUtility include：

 -------------------------------------------------------